caglarorhan/wordle_guesser/readme.md

 **Detail Notes**

-Every time to guess a new word, all older guessed word are extracted from the list first.
-Obtained new word list reorder by their letter-position sum number.
+Every time to guess a new word, all older guessed words are excluded from the list.
+Obtained new word list reordered by their letter-position sum number in place.
-After every guess clues (letter-position and existence information) are collected from board.
+After every guess clues (letter-position and existence information) are collected from the game board.
 These clues are like "absent", "correct", "present" and given for every letter on the word.
  - absent means this letter is not in the current guessed word
  - correct means this letter is presence and positioning correct
  - present means this letter is presence but positioning is incorrect

  **Letter Frequency Sum (LFS)**

 This method uses the list we mention above.
 Every guess narrows the word list.